kevinrss01/BDD-test-gherkin-JS-cucumber-selenium/readme.md

 `npm install`

-6. Once all dependencies have been installed, if you want to see the result in the console you can run the following command to execute the tests:
+6. Once all dependencies have been installed, you can run the test and see the results in the terminal.
+Run the following command

 `npm run test`

-7. If you want to see the result in the HTML report, run the following command _(You must execute npm run test first)_:
+7. If you want to see the result of the last test in the HTML report, run the following command _(You must execute npm run test first)_:

 `npm run report`